AdityaMulgundkar/flutter_opencv/README.md

 ## Getting started

-### With Wallpaper Manager
+### With Flutter OpenCV
-See the `example` directory for a complete sample app using Wallpaper Manager.
+See the `example` directory for a complete sample app using Flutter OpenCV.

 ### With Flutter
 For help getting started with Flutter, view the online [documentation](https://flutter.io/).